 Ten years ago, Ruby was the developers’ darling, and Ruby on Rails was all the rage.
 In the past few years, rumors of their critical condition have been circulating.
-On Quora, Reddit, or Stack Overflow, dozens of posts are asking, presuming, predicting, or otherwise blatantly stating that the Ruby on Rails framework is dead.
+On Quora, Reddit, or Stack Overflow, dozens of posts are asking, presuming, predicting, or otherwise blatantly stating that the Ruby on Rails is dead.

 Technologies do have a natural lifecycle.
 Is Ruby on Rails dying due to old age?
-It’s now 13 years old, but so are its top rival Django and Symfony.
+It’s now 14 years old, but so are its top rival Django and Symfony.
 Ruby on Rails technology continues to be enhanced.
-The latest version, Rails 126.96.36.199, has just been released.
+The latest version, Rails 7.0.4 (9 September 2022), has just been released.
+Therefore, one cannot definitely say that Rails is dying.

 Technology can’t survive without people.
 That doesn’t seem to be the case of Ruby/Rails either.
 Web developers love it, and they have formed a loyal, diverse, and active community with a strong focus on automated testing and high quality of software.
 Look at GitHub to see the activity taking place.
 Developers and teams craft new libraries, create ample documentation, troubleshoot problems, and share knowledge.
 That means help with complex projects and quick bug fixes, which translates into speed and better quality and security of the products.
 Why would that developer community let their favorite technology die if Ruby on Rails future is still promising?

 Others point to Twitter whose backend was initially written in Ruby.
 Twitter dropped RoR after becoming a social media giant.
 Does it mean the original choice was a mistake?
 No, because it helped them develop into what they became.
 It’s OK to select a technology stack according to the current needs only to let it go afterward.
 It’s actually wise to emulate Twitter: launch with RoR, and when/if your app becomes viral, scale it to match the growing load or move onto another platform once you have the funds.